Perth Equine Vets / About Us

 We are also very passionate about the education of our horse owners, so we can improve the welfare of horses, together.
 With that in mind, we have launched our “Education Series” which is a series of short videos, explaining how to check and do small things, to keep your horse as healthy as possible.
 Please visit our YouTube channel by searching Perth Equine Vets.
 We would also be delighted to hear from you with what topics you would like us to cover next.

-I settled in Perthshire after my graduation from Glasgow Vet School in 2015.
-Since then, I have worked with mainly horses in mixed and small animal/equine practices.
-In 2020, I made the difficult but exciting decision to leave a job that I loved, and set up on my own.
+Camilla settled in Perthshire after her graduation from Glasgow Vet School in 2015.
+Since then, she has worked with mainly horses in mixed and small animal/equine practices.
+In 2020, she made the difficult but exciting decision to leave a job that she loved, and set up on her own.

-I have additional qualifications as a Permitted Treating Vet for the FEI, and I am a qualified racecourse vet.
-I enjoy providing vet cover for endurance and hunter trial events, and formed part of the International Blair Horse Trials veterinary team in 2019.
-On the side, I am a part time college lecturer for veterinary nursing students online, with the North Highland College.
+Camilla has additional qualifications as a Permitted Treating Vet for the FEI, and is a qualified racecourse vet.
+She enjoys providing vet cover for endurance and hunter trial events, and formed part of the International Blair Horse Trials veterinary team in 2019.
+On the side, she is a part time college lecturer for veterinary nursing students online, with the North Highland College.

-As a mad keen Pony Clubber, horses have always been important to me growing up.
-I passed the PC A-test in 2017 and since then I have become an accredited Stage 4 professional coach with the BHS, with the Stable Managers Certificate.
-I have been teaching freelance since 2019, and have lovely clients, both adults and children, that I teach locally in flatwork and jumping.
-When I’m not teaching, I compete my superstar horse Harriet in BS and BE competitions.
+As a mad keen Pony Clubber, horses have always been important to Camilla growing up.
+She passed the PC A-test in 2017 and since then has become an accredited Stage 4 professional coach with the BHS, with the Stable Managers Certificate.
+She has been teaching freelance since 2019, and has lovely clients, both adults and children, that she teaches locally in flatwork and jumping.
+When not teaching, she competes superstar horse Harriet in BS and BE competitions.

 For more information please visit Camilla’s Coaching Page by clicking below.